Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 Key Buyback Details And Structure

-The structure of the Wipro share buyback is based on the tender offer route, which allows eligible shareholders to tender their shares proportionately.
+The structure of the Wipro share buyback is based on a tender offer, which allows eligible shareholders to tender their shares in proportion.

 Here are the key details every investor should know: